ℹ️ Cloudflare Application Services for private networks: do more with the tools you already love

 And then the overlay is your applications or the private network that you define on top of it.

-And we're making the Internet usable as an underlying fabric for all of the private network applications that you'd want to create and define in the policies to route and get to them.
+And so we're making the Internet usable as an underlaying fabric for all of the private network applications that you'd want to create and define in the policies to route and get to them.

 And so this feature is really going to help our customers streamline and simplify the management and operations that their IP teams have to use and do.